Travel guide

 Destinations with critical support

 In less common destinations — some countries in Asia, Africa, or Latin America — Holafly has broader plan coverage than smaller competitors.
-If you are traveling to a niche destination, it may be the most reliable option available.
+If you travel to a niche destination, it might be the most reliable option available.

 Users who value 24/7 Spanish support

-For less tech-savvy travelers or those traveling with family, having access to immediate support in Spanish can be worth the price difference.
+For travelers with less technical experience or those traveling with family, having access to immediate support in Spanish can be worth the price difference.
 Peace of mind has a real value.

 Last-minute purchases

 Holafly has a very polished and fast purchasing experience.
-If you arrive at the airport without an eSIM, their activation process is one of the quickest on the market.
+If you arrive at the airport without an eSIM, their activation process is one of the most agile on the market.

 Cheaper alternatives without sacrificing quality

-If price is your priority, these are the alternatives we recommend evaluating before buying from Holafly:
+If price is your priority, these are the alternatives we recommend evaluating before purchasing with Holafly:

 PuraSim — The most complete Spanish alternative

-PuraSim offers eSIMs for Europe and over 100 destinations at significantly lower prices than Holafly.
-The key difference: instead of selling "unlimited" at a premium price, we offer plans with enough GB for the average traveler, with the option to top up if necessary.
+PuraSim offers eSIMs for Europe and over 200 destinations with a much more competitive price positioning than Holafly.
+The key difference: instead of selling "unlimited" at a premium price, we offer plans with enough GB for the average traveler, with the possibility of topping up if necessary, and 24/7 support in all languages via email and WhatsApp.
 Same network quality, lower cost.

-To understand exactly what you get with each option, check out our guide Cheap eSIM: the best alternatives to Holafly.
+To understand exactly what you get with each option, consult our guide Cheap eSIM: the best alternatives to Holafly.

 Airalo — The global marketplace

-Airalo is the world's largest eSIM marketplace and usually has competitive prices.
-The downside is that support is less agile than Holafly and the user experience in some destinations may be less polished.
+Airalo is the largest eSIM marketplace in the world and usually has competitive prices.
+The downside is that support is less agile than Holafly's, and the user experience in some destinations can be less polished.
+You can see the full comparison in our guide Airalo vs. Holafly.

 Saily — From the creators of NordVPN

 Saily is a relatively new option but backed by Nord Security.
-It has reasonable prices and a good user experience, although with less geographical coverage than Airalo so far.
+It has reasonable prices and a good user experience, although with less geographical coverage than Airalo.
+We analyze it in detail in Saily vs. Holafly.

 Ubigi and Nomad

 Other solid alternatives for specific destinations.
-Ubigi stands out in Asia-Pacific and Nomad has good options for North America.
+Ubigi stands out in Asia-Pacific, and Nomad has good options for North America, though generally with less brand presence than Holafly, Airalo, or PuraSim.

 Conclusion

-Holafly is expensive because that's how they've chosen it: they invest heavily in branding, support, and marketing, and need high margins to sustain that model.
+Holafly is expensive because they chose to be: they invest heavily in brand, support, and marketing, and need high margins to sustain that model.
 It's not a bad company — it simply has a premium pricing strategy.

 The real question isn't "is Holafly expensive?" (yes, it is), but "does what they offer justify that price for my specific case?"
 And the honest answer is: for most travelers, no.

 If you're looking for unlimited data without worrying about consumption, Holafly can be convenient.
-If you want the best value for money and are willing to estimate how many GB you need (generally 5-10 GB are more than enough for a normal week's travel), alternatives will save you between 40% and 60% of the cost.
+If you want the best value for money and are willing to estimate how many GB you need (generally 5-10 GB is more than enough for a normal week of travel), GB-based alternatives usually offer significant savings, especially the longer your trip.

-At PuraSim, we believe that connecting when you travel doesn't have to be expensive.
+At PuraSim, we believe that staying connected while traveling doesn't have to be expensive.
 Take a look at our eSIM plans for Europe and see for yourself.

 Why is Holafly more expensive than other eSIMs?

-Holafly invests heavily in marketing, 24/7 support, and its own app.
-These operating costs are passed on to the final price.
-Additionally, they offer unlimited data on many plans, which increases the base cost compared to alternatives that sell plans by GB.
+Holafly invests heavily in marketing, 24/7 support, and a proprietary app.
+These operational costs are passed on to the final price.
+Additionally, they offer unlimited data in many plans, which increases the base cost compared to alternatives that sell plans by GB.

 Is it worth paying more for Holafly?

 It depends on your usage.
-If you are traveling to destinations where connectivity is critical and you want immediate support in Spanish, it may be justified.
+If you travel to destinations where connectivity is critical and you want immediate support in Spanish, it may be justified.
 For short trips or moderate data usage, other alternatives offer better value for money.

 How much does Holafly cost compared to PuraSim?

 Yes, as long as they use established network operators.
-Providers like PuraSim, Airalo, or Saily use top-tier local operator infrastructure, offering the same network quality at a lower price.
+Providers like PuraSim, Airalo, or Saily use infrastructure from top-tier local operators, offering the same network quality at a lower price.

-What Holafly alternative do you recommend for Europe?
+What alternative to Holafly do you recommend for Europe?

-For trips to Europe, PuraSim offers competitive plans with good coverage in the main countries.
-You can also consult our comparative guide to eSIMs for Europe to choose the best option based on your destination and duration.
+For trips to Europe, PuraSim offers competitive plans with good coverage in major countries.
+Above, you have our comparative guide to cheap eSIM alternatives to Holafly to choose the best option based on your destination and duration.